lucky-chap/zed-sharing-react/README.md

 ## About The Project

-This is the Front End for Zed, a file sharing platform built with modern technologies ❤️➕🌑
+This is the Frontend for Zed, a file sharing platform built with modern technologies ⌨️

-### Built with
+### Built with ✨

 - [ReactJS](https://reactjs.org/)
 - [MobX](https://mobx.js.org/)